 Please read this syllabus very carefully, as it is a substitute for the first class meeting -- it contains all of the important information that you need to know for this class.

 You also need to review the course schedule and make note of the

-exams.
+important deadlines for assignments.
 I recommend printing the course

 schedule out for easy reference throughout the semester as a back-up to the CourseDen calendar and/or any other electronic calendars